 Q2 Metals Announces Completion of Drill-Core Re-Evaluation for the Cisco Lithium Property, James Bay Territory, Quebec, Canada

-Vancouver, April 30, 2024 - Q2 Metals Corp.
+Vancouver, BC, Apr 30, 2024 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce that the Company recently completed a review of the drill core from the drill program conducted by the property vendors at the Cisco Lithium Property (the "Property" or the "Cisco Property") in fall of 2023.

 "While we eagerly await access to the property, the team has been busy in the background reviewing the data and preparing for an exciting summer in the field," said Q2 Metals President and CEO Alicia Milne.
 "Details on our summer exploration plans will be announced in the coming weeks."